spider-gazelle/guide/docs/getting_started/README.md

 require "action-controller"
 require "yaml"

-abstract class MyApplication < AC::Base
+abstract class Application < AC::Base
   # the responder block is run in the context of the current controller instance
   # if you need access to the `request` or `response` or any other helpers to render the response
   add_responder("application/yaml") { |io, result, _klass_symbol, _method_symbol| result.to_yaml(io) }